nikhil-pitta/SenseGen/README.md

 - num_epochs: The number of epochs the machine learning model will be trained on
 - save_after: The model will be saved after every save_after epochs.

-The models will be stored in `/models` under the root directory.\
+The models will be stored in `/models` under the root directory./
 - When a model is saved, 3 files will be generated
-It is recommended that the model is trained for at least 1000 epochs to see viable results.\
+It is recommended that the model is trained for at least 1000 epochs to see viable results./

 ### Testing